 The USE Method

 The Utilization Saturation and Errors (USE) Method is a methodology for analyzing the performance of any system.
 It directs the construction of a checklist, which for server analysis can be used for quickly identifying resource bottlenecks or errors.
+It begins by posing questions, and then seeks answers, instead of beginning with given metrics (partial answers) and trying to work backwards.

 The resulting USE Method-derived checklists for different operating systems are listed on the left navigation panel (Linux, Solaris, etc).
 You can customize these for your environment, adding additional tools that your site uses.
 There is also the Rosetta Stone of Performance Checklists, automatically generated from some of these.
+Performance monitoring products can make the USE method easier to follow by providing its metrics via an easy-to-use interface.

 A serious performance issue arises, and you suspect it's caused by the server.
 What do you check first?

 The USE Method is based on three metric types and a strategy for approaching a complex system.
 I find it solves about 80% of server issues with 5% of the effort, and, as I will demonstrate, it can be applied to systems other than servers.
-It should be thought of as a tool, one that is part of larger toolbox.
+It should be thought of as a tool, one that is part of larger toolbox of methodologies.
 There are many problem types it doesn't solve, which will require other methods and longer time spans.

 The USE Method can be summarized as: